jli05/jli05.github.io/_posts/2023-08-28-acme-SSL-certificates.md

 ## `acme.sh`
 An alternative client program could be [acme.sh](https://acme.sh), an open-source shell script.

 Suppose the web server is [nginx](https://nginx.org).
 For best ease of installation, we need be as a superuser.
 The `letsencrypt` server appears not returning the necessary nonce if `wget` is used to query it, so `curl` must be installed.
-Use the relevant `.conf` file for the domain name in question.
+Use the relevant `.conf` file under `/etc/nginx/http.d` for the domain in question.

 ```sh
 sudo su